ob325/lisinopril/readme.md

 ## Cohort set

+The final step in cohort definition is to bundle them in a cohort set object as input to the next section.

 ``` r
 cohortSet <- makeCohortSet(targetCohort, eventCohort)
 ```

 # Cohort generation

+In my Capr cohort building approach, these concise intuitive function calls have not actually “done” anything in the sense of generating study data.
+Rather they have returned a set of complex OHDSI SQL queries, which can be put through SqlRender to generate executable SQL in a number of different relational database systems.
+One could, in theory, simply write all this SQL tediously by hand.

+In this section we take the cohort objects generated by Capr, and use them as input to the CohortGenerator functions, which have the side effect of writing cohort data and metadata to the server.

 ``` r
 cohortTableNames <- getCohortTableNames(cohortTable = cohortTableName)